 (/) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: Not responsible for supervising or providing guidance to anyone.
 X Provides technical and/or functional guidance to staff and/or students.
-Instructs students and supervises various learning environments. □ Assigns and checks work of others doing similar work.
+Instructs students and supervises various learning environments.
+Assigns and checks work of others doing similar work.
 X Supervises a work group.
 Assigns work to be done, methods to be used, and is responsible for the work performed by the group.
 X Manages the staff and operations of a program/ area/ department.
 Manages the staff and operations of a division/major department.
 Manages the staff and operations of several divisions/major departments.
-X Acts as a consultant to College management.
+Acts as a consultant to College management.
 X Other e.g., counselling, coaching.
 Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.
-Indigenous Student Services Coordinator - Sutherland (FT) Indigenous Student Services Transitions Coordinator (FT Contract - 2 year) Indigenous Student Services Coordinator - Frost/Haliburton (PT - 24 hrs/wk) Researcher, Global Research Project, UNESCO (PT, 2 yr Contract, Faculty designation) Indigenous Student Ambassador, Sutherland (PT, 15 hrs/wk) Indigenous Student Ambassador, Sutherland (PT, 15 hrs/wk) Indigenous Student Ambassador, Frost (PT, 15 hrs/wk) Indigenous Student Ambassador, Frost (PT, 15 hrs/wk)
+Indigenous Student Services Coordinator - Sutherland (FT) Indigenous Student Services Coordinator - Frost/Haliburton (PT - 24 hrs/wk) Indigenous Student Ambassador, Sutherland (PT, 15 hrs/wk) Indigenous Student Ambassador, Sutherland (PT, 15 hrs/wk) Indigenous Student Ambassador, Frost (PT, 15 hrs/wk) Indigenous Student Ambassador, Frost (PT, 15 hrs/wk)